bilalinamdar/windows_firewall_ip_and_dynamic-dns_and_domains_whitelist_for_ports/README.md

 "The INBOUND WINDOWS Defender Firewall Rule does not accept the addition of a domain.
 This script allows users to securely access any desired ports and domains by whitelisting them via their domain names/ Static IP/ IP Block, even if the users have dynamic IP addresses that are managed using Dyn DNS services like Duck DNS or NO-IP.
 This ensures that users can access these resources even if their IP address is changing."

 # Important
-1. Disable any rules using the same port after following installation and usage !!
+1. Disable any inbound rules using the same port after following installation and usage !!
 EXCEPT script created rule.
 2. If having trouble in lan connection than remove "-Profile Public" from the firewall script and also add the lan ip block to the whitelist.txt file e.g 192.168.0.0/24

 # Installation